acumenbrands/khan.js/README.md

     new Khan.Tween 'property', begin, end, 'ease', updatable: false

-A tween by itself is not much use - you can composose multiple tweens into a single animation by subclassing the `Khan.Controller`
+A tween by itself is not much use - you can compose multiple tweens into a single animation by subclassing the `Khan.Controller`

     class AnimationEffect extends Khan.Controller